Northstar Digital Literacy Assessment

 - Comprehensive classroom curricula, which can also be used at a distance, are available for most modules.

 - Proxy Hour Equivalent: Seat time should be used when administering assessments in person or at a distance (distance proctoring is available due to COVID 19 - information on how to do this is available in test location admin panels).
-Time-on-Task proxy hours should be used with independent student learning done on NSOL, adding .25 hours per hour of seat time.
+Time-on-Task proxy hours should be used with independent student learning done on NSOL, adding .25 hours per hour of seat time (multiply seat time by 1.25).
 Detailed reports are available for NSOL activity completed by learners for whom accounts have been created.

 - Prerequisites: None (assessments are designed for students levels 3-4 and above).